mvemjsun/team_cucumber_introduction/README.md

 execute bundle update command to install these if they are not already installed on your machine.

 #### The before and after hooks
 We start of by writing simple Before and After hooks for our project.
 These hooks are triggered before and after each cucumber scenario.
 These can take in additional parameters such as tag names so that they are executed only before or after certain scenarios or features.
-They can alose be useful for set up test data and cleanup before and after tests.
+They can also be useful for set up test data and cleanup before and after tests.

 Lets write a Before hook in the file features/hooks.rb